All Articles

 Mistake #5: Emptying your savings

 Although typically a sizable chunk of change, a home’s down payment can prove to be just the tip of the iceberg when it comes to what you’ll spend when purchasing a home.
-And, if you commit too much of your savings to it, you may find yourself scrambling to pay other costs.
+And, if you commit too much of your savings to the down payment, you may find yourself scrambling to pay other costs.

 As you gear up for your realty search,5 consider all other costs associated with buying a home: